-- Core text levels of complexity alian to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
 ICR)

-Course # Course Name Grade Recommendations Credits 457 Biology (Originally Integrated Science 2) 10 Successful completion of Energy in the Environment 5
+Course # Course Name Grade Recommendations Credits 457 Integrated Science 2 10 Successful completion of Integrated science 1 5

 This course is designed to further strengthen science content knowledge and skills and prepare students for future college preparatory science courses.
-This course continues the development of laboratory skills and critical thinking, as well as practice writing in the content area.
+This course continues development of laboratory skills and critical thinking, as well as practice writing in the content area.
 Projects, both group and individual, may be required.
+Completion of this course does not meet the college requirement of a laboratory-based science.

-- Core text levels of complexity alian to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.
+- Core text levels of complexity align to the recommended levels for the particular grade level - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students.